 Some veterans may have federal records needed to support a claim.
 The Department of Veterans Affairs offers to help–tell your VA rep about any such federal records you need, “… and we will gather these on your behalf.”

 It’s important to note that any records the VA itself has are not required to be submitted since the agency already has those on file.
 However, those who received healthcare at a military hospital or clinic AFTER being discharged should notify the VA with information on when, where, and for how long you received such treatment.
 This information should definitely be included in your completed VA Forms 21-4142 and 21-4142a.

 Calculate your Combined Disability Rating and compensation.

-|How to Apply for Disability Pay||Should I Hire a VA Disability Lawyer|
+|How to Apply for Disability Pay||VA Disability Calculator|